enguehard/enguehard.tf/content/research/salt-tax/index.md

 ---
-title: Tax Design with Heterogeneous State Capacity (with Eva Davoine, Victor Gay & Igor Kolesnikov)
+title: 'Early Modern Tax Technology: Local Evidence from the French Gabelle (with Eva Davoine, Victor Gay & Igor Kolesnikov)'
 summary: #This project investigates the political economy of salt taxation in old regime France.

 tags: